Justice for NYC Construction Accidents

 Bronx attorneys building strong legal cases

 New York construction workers put their lives on the line every day to make a paycheck and provide for their families.
-That's why we take construction accidents so seriously at Giampa Law.
-Our Bronx construction accident attorneys know that a construction accident can instantly turn a person’s life upside down.
+At Giampa Law, our Bronx construction accident attorneys know these types of accidents can instantly turn a person’s life upside down.
 You might not be able to work for weeks or months, if ever again.
 Unpaid bills can add up fast.
 Insurance companies can be uncooperative.
 And if you’ve lost a loved one in a fatal construction accident, the battle may be even harder.

 Knowing what to do after a severe construction accident in New York can be overwhelming.
 Even understanding your rights as an injured construction worker can be confusing.
 That’s why it’s critical that you contact our law firm immediately.
 We can explain all the legal options available to you and help you decide the best strategy for making sure you receive the compensation you rightfully deserve.
 Some of our notable construction accident verdicts and settlements include: